 3. Personal Information

-3.1 The University of Sunderland is registered as a data controller with the Office of the Information Commissioner, details of this registration can be found here.
+3.1 The University of Sunderland is registered as a data controller with the Office of the Information Commissioner, details of this registration can be found on the ICO website.
 Any personal data collected and or processed by the University is held in accordance with the provisions of the Data Protection Act 2018 and the General Data Protection Regulations (GDPR).

 3.3 The University may process special category personal data about you, such as details about your mental or physical health and/or disability, information concerning ethnicity, domicile, religious or political opinions and/or sexuality.
 In limited circumstances, the University may also disclose this special category of personal data to third parties, where there is a legitimate need or obligation, during or after your study.